 Field Practicum (SSW 440)

-Provides 500 hours of directed field learning for senior students who are majoring in Social Work.
+Provides directed field learning for senior students who are majoring in Social Work.
 A field placement in a public or private human service organization provides the opportunity for students to relate theories and principles of social work to generalist practice with appropriate supervision and MSW consultation.
 A concurrent, weekly, on-campus seminar is also required.
 The seminar is designed to strengthen the student’s experiences as an individual, family, group, or macro systems change agent.
-The weekly seminar does not count toward the 500 hours of field experience.
 Open only to students who are candidates for BSW degree.
 Prerequisite: SSW332.
 Permission required.
 Fall semester.
-12 credits.
+10 to12 credits.
 Fee.

 Field Practicum (SSW 441)

-Provides 500 hours of directed field learning for seniors majoring in social work.
+Provides directed field learning for seniors majoring in social work.
 A field placement in a public or private human service organization provides the opportunity for students to relate theories and principles of social work to generalist practice with appropriate supervision and MSW consultation.
 A concurrent, on-campus seminar is also required during the fall semester, and meetings are scheduled with the instructor during the spring semester.
 The seminar is designed to strengthen the student’s experiences as an individual, family, group, or macro systems change agent.
-The weekly seminar does not count toward the 500 hours of field experience.
-Students must complete a total of 12 credits for the major.
-The course is taken in two consecutive semesters of 6 credits each (SSW441, taken twice).
+The weekly seminar does not count toward the accumulated hours of field experience.
+Students must complete a total of 10 to 12 credits for the major.
+The course is taken in two consecutive terms.
 A grade change to the first course may be required upon completion of the second course to reflect final work.
 Open only to BSW candidates.
 Prerequisite: SSW332.
 Permission required.
 Fall, spring, and summer.
-6 credits.
+Variable credits.
 Repeatable for credit.
 Fee.